RadixSeven/GoneGame/README.md

 I still need to

-- put attribution for the pictures
+- Add attribution for the pictures
 - create settings and about pages
 - Make it look nicer (the play and pause button are pretty ugly)
+- Add automated tests

+It would be nice to

+- Have more sets of images
+- Translate all text
+- Have several quick presets for the settings
+- Allow a correlated mixture distribution for disappearance intervals - to allow for "runs" interspersed with slow "Gone" events

 All the SVGs came from Wikimedia Commons.